--Dr Michael McDonagh writes on the Origins of lead acid batteries
+Origins of lead acid battery

-It is very clear to any modern human, that the march of the battery into more and more aspects of our daily lives is on a rapid increase, from single cell- single use in hand held devices like an AA alkaline for a computer mouse or a zinc-air button cell used in a wristwatch, to a grid-scale megawatt Battery Energy Storage System.
-Despite this plethora of chemistries and applications, it is the lead acid chemistry which is still, after 160 years since its invention, the most prolific provider of stored energy on the planet.
-Fig. 1 shows the breakdown of battery sales by type and MWh sold over the last 27 years.
+It is very clear to any modern human, that the march of the battery into more and more aspects of our daily lives is on a rapid increase, from single-cell- single-use in handheld devices like an AA alkaline for a computer mouse or a zinc-air button cell used in a wristwatch, to a grid-scale megawatt Battery Energy Storage System (BESS).
+Despite this plethora of chemistries and applications, it is the lead acid battery chemistry which is still, after 160 years since its invention, the most prolific provider of stored energy on the planet.
+Fig. 1 shows the breakdown of battery sales by type and MWh sold over the last 27 years

 In 1749, Benjamin Franklin, the U.S. polymath, first used the term “battery” to describe a set of linked capacitors he used for his experiments with electricity.
 These capacitors were panels of glass coated with metal on each surface.
 These capacitors were charged with a static generator and discharged by touching metal to their electrode.
 Linking them together in a “battery” gave a stronger discharge.
 Originally having the generic meaning of “a group of two or more similar objects functioning together”, as in an artillery battery, the term was used for voltaic piles and similar devices in which many electrochemical cells were connected together.

-The lead acid battery is an electrochemical storage device and as such has the same principle of providing an electric current and voltage as all other electrochemical batteries, some of which preceded the adoption of lead acid as a method of storing and delivering electricity.
+The lead acid battery is an electrochemical storage device and as such has the same principle of providing an electric current and voltage as all other electrochemical batteries, some of which preceded the adoption of lead acid battery as a method of storing and delivering electricity.
 However, it was the first battery which was rechargeable.
 This meant it could be used many times and brought back to its full state of charge when required.
 It was this that set it apart from other battery chemistries of its time.

 Going back to when the first electrochemical cell was invented is a little controversial.
-There is an ancient babylonian find which some claim is a working electrochemical cell.
-Fig. 2 is a picture of what has become known as the “Baghdad battery”.
+There is an ancient Babylonian find which some claim is a working electrochemical cell.
+Fig. 2 is a picture of what has become known as the “Baghdad Battery”.
 There is no consensus that these vessels were used as batteries nor had any electrochemical purpose.
-However, if filled with an electrolyte such as acetic acid, they will produce a current and a voltage,.
+However, if filled with an electrolyte such as acetic acid, they will produce a current and a voltage.
 Two dissimilar metals in an ionic conductor – how could they not?

 Whatever the real case is, we need to fast forward nearly 3,000 years to the 18th century when two Dutchmen, Musschenbroek and Cunaeus, along with German scientist Ewald Georg von Kleist, made a working version of the Leydon jar.
 This was essentially a capacitor and still not a true battery.
 It was the Frenchman Allesandro Volta who invented what we would call the first electrochemical cell in 1800, now known as Volta’s Voltaic Pile, This was essentially a vertical tower of alternating copper and zinc discs with brine soaked cloth between them, Fig. 3

 The practical problems with this first battery are pretty obvious (side shorts from leaking electrolyte, keeping the cloth moist etc.).
 However, it did produce a substantial shock, and when series connections between individual cells were made, it gave an even bigger jolt.
 Still, it was not an ideal way to store and deliver electricity.
 Some improvements were made to the design which allowed batteries to made by connecting cells contained in individual glass jars and it was a Scot – William Cruickshank, who made a box construction and laid the plates on their side instead of in a stack.
-This became known as the trough battery and was in fact the precursor of almost all modern battery constructions.
+This became known as the trough battery and was, in fact, the precursor of almost all modern battery constructions.

 It was not until 1859 that a Frenchman, Gustav Planté, invented the world’s first rechargeable electrochemical cell.
 This was a spirally wound double sheet of lead separated by a rubber strip, immersed in a sulphuric acid electrolyte and contained in a glass jar Fig. 4.